Equity release explained Equity release schemes

 Although the Bank of England base rate is at an all-time low and normal mortgages rates have tumbled, rates for lifetime mortgages (the most common form of equity release) remain high.
 Average rates have fallen, from 7.23% in 2007 to 6.64% at the end of 2012, but equity release is still very expensive compared with a conventional mortgage.

 The Which?
 Money Helpline has a team of qualified experts that can help answer your questions on equity release.
-Sign up to Which? for just £1 and speak to one of our experts.
+Sign up to a £1 trial with Which? and speak to one of our experts.

 Equity release: types of scheme